ap190/WhatDoYouMeme/README.txt

 run `npm start` in the top level directory (WhatDoYouMeme)

 ### Then run the front end app in development mode
+open another terminal
 cd into the client directory
+run 'npm install'
 run `npm start`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 And interact with the site.

-### You must have metamask installed, be logged in, grant the app access
+### Note: You must have metamask installed, be logged in, grant the app access
 to your accounts, and be on the Ropsten Test Network to use the site.
 If you login, change network, etc refresh the site to get rid of the pink banner and access the actual site.
 If you have difficulty accessing the site, it is possible that you have privacy mode enabled, to unlock:
 Settings -> security and privacy -> switch off privacy mode

 ### See the live version of the app deployed at:
 https://what-do-you-crypto-meme.herokuapp.com/